 Working with electricity can be dangerous.
 If you prefer to replace electrical outlets yourself, make sure the power is turned off from the breaker box before getting started.
 It is advisable to use a voltmeter to double-check that the outlet isn't live before you touch any wires.

 Using a screwdriver, remove the faceplate from the wall and the screws that brace the receptacle to the outlet box.
 Once the old outlet is removed, match up the positive, negative and ground wires to the connections on the replacement receptacle.
 After this is done, turn the power back.
 The job is complete!
 The cost of this DIY task is little more than $5 for the new receptacle and faceplate.

 Three-prong outlets are required to accommodate most modern appliances.
 Some older homes may not have three prongs on all outlets because electrical codes changed in 1962.
 Replacing outdated receptacles is fairly straightforward, but your electrician or handyman may need to run a new ground wire from the outlet to the breaker.
 All things considered, this can cost anywhere between $130 and $170 (CAD 174 and CAD 228) for each outlet, according to Tools Week.

 These outlets will automatically shut off if a fluctuation in power is detected.
 GFCI outlets are designed to protect people from electrocution, especially in environments like bathrooms and kitchens where water is present.
 GFCI outlets are easy to distinguish due to the “reset” and “test” buttons located between the sockets.
-According to HGTV, installing a GFCI outlet will cost $120 on average, but if new wiring needs to be run, this price can double.
+According to Bob Vila, installing a GFCI outlet will cost $210 (CAD 282) on average, but if new wiring needs to be run, this price can double.

 More Related Articles: